Masfjorden Municipality: General information

-The parish of Masfjorden was established as a municipality on 1 March 1879 when it was separated from the large municipality of Lindås.
-Masfjorden was the northern part of Lindås, and its initial population was 2,336.
+The parish of Masfjorden was established as a municipality on 1 March 1879 when the large Lindaas Municipality (later spelled Lindås) was divided into two: the northern part (population: 2,336) became the new Masfjorden Municipality and the rest remained as a smaller Lindaas Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the Einestrand, Eikebotn, and Kikallen area along the Austfjorden (population: 25) was transferred from Lindås to Masfjorden.
+On 1 January 1964, the Einestrand, Eikebotn, and Kikallen area along the Austfjorden (population: 25) was transferred from Lindås Municipality to Masfjorden Municipality.

+Historically, this municipality was part of the old Hordaland county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).

 Name

 The municipality (originally the parish) is named after the Masfjorden (Matrsfjǫrðr) since that fjord is a central geographical feature of the municipality.
 The first element is the genitive case of the old (uncompounded) name of the fjord: Matr.
 That name is identical to the word matr which means "food".
 The last element is fjǫrðr which means "fjord" or "firth".
 Therefore, the meaning of the name is "the fjord that's full of food (fish)".
 The village of Matre lies at the inner end of the fjord, and that name has a similar origin.